WatsonGroupTCD/J2suscep/JOSS_paper/paper.md

 To illustrate the use of this package, we present the example of the {$Mn_6$} complex shown in Figure 1 (a) [@Mn6].
-Each Mn centre in this complex has 4 cis- and 1 trans- neighbours which interact via the Cl- and the phosphonate ligands.
+Each Mn centre in this complex has 4 cis- and 1 trans- neighbours which interact via the Cl^-^ and the phosphonate ligands.
 One requires 2 J-values to account for these cis- and trans- interactions between Mn centres.
 Modelling of 6 states for the calculation of the 2 J-values results in 60 possible solutions and using ej_calc, the final values were determined to be -1.28 (cis-coupling) and -3.48 cm^-1^ (trans-coupling)